ErikDB87/tado-manual-control/README.md

 You can also set all zones to the same schedule type.
 I didn't provide a per-zone solution, but it's easy to implement it yourself, of course.

 ### Set the temperature for a specific zone
-Because the openHAB tado binding became unusable due to tado's API call limit, I added the function to set the temperature for a specific zone. **Note that libtado
+Because the openHAB tado binding became unusable due to tado's API call limit, I added the function to set the temperature for a specific zone.

 ### Reactivate schedule mode for a specific zone
 Logically, I also added a way to reactivate the schedule for a specific zone.